vwurstep/ADANNs/README.md

 ## Running the code

 All the numerical results in the paper can be reproduced by running the script `execute_notebooks.sh` in the `2_ADANNs` directory.
-More specifically, the following commands (run in the `2_ADANNs` directory) can be used to reproduce the results of specific sections of the paper:
+The following commands (run in the `2_ADANNs` directory) can be used to reproduce the results of specific sections of the paper:

 ### Section 4.1.2